Núria Perpinyà: Novels

 The first book of fiction by Perpinyà, Un bon error (A Good Mistake) related the life of a young man who moved to laboratory in London and fell in love with a black scientist.
-The protagonist, Joan Xammar, must overcome two obstacles: the one of the gender and the one of race.
+The protagonist, Joan Xammar, must overcome two obstacles: the one of gender and the one of race.

 A House to Compose (2001), is a story about a Pianist who was looking for a flat.
 In this novel about music, Perpinyà “dares to weave a multi-faceted plot”, and “while the protagonist passes through different kinds of housing – a garret, a duplex, an attic – (…) there is a kind of a musical whirlwind in her head”.
 The book had also an unusual structure: chained stories that ended up merging into a novel.
 The plot was the quête of the protagonist, Olivia Kesler, who was “a misanthrope of her art and a female Odysseus”.
 The novel is a crossword of genres and worlds: music, architecture and literature.
 A House to Compose is a harsh but comical critic to the architectonic dictatorship and suggested a romantic opposition between the artist and the society.
 The composer Olivia Kesler did not find her creative space in a society that was architectonically hostile to her.